microsoft/autogen/python/packages/autogen-core/samples/adas/README.md

 In the original paper, the discovered agents significantly outperformed state-of-the-art hand-designed agents, demonstrating robustness and generality across domains.

-To see the results of early experiments with ADAS in AutoGen, please see the Results section.
+To see the [results](#results-for-drop-benchmark) of early experiments with ADAS in AutoGen, please see the Results section.

 ## ADAS in AutoGen

 We have refactored the building block Agent Systems found in the original ADAS code to run using the AutoGen API.
-Specifically, we decided to implement these Agent Systems at the AutoGen-Core level of abstraction (rather than at the AutoGen-Agentchat level).
+Specifically, we decided to implement these Agent Systems at the `AutoGen-Core` level of abstraction (rather than at the `AutoGen-AgentChat` level).

-The vision for going down this path is that the meta-agent can design, using AutoGen-Core building blocks, a new (multi-)agent system, which if proven useful (after going through a period of testing/adoption by the team), be incorporated into the official AgentChat API.
+The vision for going down this path is that the meta-agent can design, using `AutoGen-Core` building blocks, a new (multi-)agent system, which if proven useful (after going through a period of testing/adoption by the team), be incorporated into the official `AgentChat` API.

-See this document for more on the design tradeoffs between AutoGen-Core and AutoGen-Agentchat API.
+See this document for more on the design tradeoffs between AutoGen-Core and `AutoGen-AgentChat` API.

 ### 4 manually crafted Agent Systems serving as the seeds to the archive
 - More will be added over time